direktiv/function-builder/docs/README.md

 ## Compiling and Running the Service

-After every change in the `swager.yaml` file configuration the service needs to be generated.
-This can be done with a simple command and the command must be run where the `init` command was used.
-The version number is the folder name used for the generation.
-If subsequent versions are stored e.g. in `v1.0.1` this has to change accordingly.
+After every change in the `swagger.yaml` file configuration the service needs to be generated.
+This can be done with a simple command and the command must be run where the `init` command was executed.

 ```
-docker run --user 1000:1000 -v `pwd`:/tmp/app direktiv/service-builder gen v1.0.0
+docker run --user 1000:1000 -v `pwd`:/tmp/app direktiv/service-builder gen
 ```

 The `init` phase created a convenience file `run.sh` which can be used to run and test the service.
 It compiles the service and starts a container exposing port `8080`.
 After starting it the service can be used with a simple `curl` or via the auto-generated docs/ui at [http://127.0.0.1:8080/docs](http://127.0.0.1:8080/docs).

 **Runnning curl**
 ```
-curl -X POST -H "Direktiv-ActionID: development" -H "Content-Type: application/json"  http://127.0.0.1:9090 -d '{ "name": "myname" }'
+curl -X POST -H "Direktiv-ActionID: development" -H "Content-Type: application/json"  http://127.0.0.1:8080 -d '{ "name": "myname" }'
 ```

 DIREKTIV